fubark/cyber/docs/hugo/content/docs/toc/modules.md

     a float
 ```

-In a future version of Cyber, the annotation `@hide` would provide a hint to editors that the static symbol should not appear in the auto-complete.
-Despite this, the symbol would still be reachable.
+The annotation `@hide` provides a hint to editors that the static symbol should not appear in the auto-complete.
+Despite this, the symbol is still reachable.
+> _Planned Feature_

 ## Builtin Modules.